 To assess the relationship between a dependent (rate of fatal occupational injuries in this study) and independent variables (the GDP and the number of cases of fatal occupational injuries), this study incorporates a descriptive-correlation.
-The hypothesis of this study is to test the significance of independent variables in the regression model.
 This relationship between variables requires implementing a linear regression.
-The results are evaluated based on the Fisher F test.
+The results are evaluated based on the Fisher F test, by utilizing SPSS software.
 The significance of the independent variables are assessed when the Fisher F statistic is less than 5% (Sig F <5%).
-All the testing is performed by utilizing SPSS software.

-In this study, the following linear regression model (1) is used to test the hypotheses:
+The following linear regression model (1) is used to test the hypotheses:

-Rate of

-$$FOI_n = \beta_0 + \beta_1 GDP_n + \beta_2 Cases FOI_n$$
+$$FOI_n = \beta_0 + \beta_1 GDP_n + \beta_2 Cases FOI_n$$ (x)

-(1)

-- Rate of FOI_n represents the rate of fatal occupational injury (FOI) in the country in vear n; - GDP_n represents national income of the country in year n; - Cases FOI_n represents the number of fatal occupational injury in the country in year n; and - β_0 is the constant coefficient and the β_1 to β_2 are the coefficients of all independent variables in the regression equation.
+- FOI_n the rate of fatal occupational injury (FOI) in the country in year n; - GDP_n national income of the country in year n; Cases FOI_n the number of fatal occupational injury in the country in year n; and - β_0 is the constant coefficient and the β_1 to β_2 are the coefficients of all independent variables in the regression equation.

-The table below illustrates each of the research variables:
+Table 1 illustrates the research variables: